osscar-org/scicode-widgets/docs/src/developers.rst

 ##################

 We use selenium to test the widgets on user actions (like a button click).
-To run it in in the CI where no display is available.
-We run the browsers in headless model to not load the UI.
-For debugging a test however, it is often benificial to see what is happening in the window.
-To run the tests with the browser UI please use
+To run it in the CI where no display is available.
+We run the browsers in the headless mode to not load the UI.
+For debugging a test, however, it is often beneficial to see what is happening in the window.
+To run the tests with the browser UI, please use

 .. code-block:: bash